Checking and Updating Veeam MP License

-- Open the Dashboard tab and click the license link located in the Current Status section.
+- In the Dashboard tab of the Veeam UI, click the license link located in the Current Status section.

 - The License window will be opened.
-Here you can view information about the license in use.
+This window displays information about the license in use.

 - To update the license, click Update.

-- In the Choose File window, browse to the new license file.
+- In the Choose File window, browse to a new license file.

 In case of the license expiration, data collection will cease.
 This refers to the license valid period expiration, not to the support expiration.